st0x0ef/stellaris/custom-sky.md

 `rotation`: A Vector3 that is the rotation of the object

+`height`: The height of the object in the sky

 `rotation_type`: if the object should move with like the sun.
-Possibilities : DAY and STATIC
+Possibilities : DAY, NIGHT and STATIC

 ## Examples